hadolint/hadolint/README.md

 RUN cd /tmp && echo "hello!"
 ```

-Inline ingnores will only work if place directly above the instruction.
+Inline ignores will only work if place directly above the instruction.

 ## Integrations